-This post contains affiliate links, and we will be compensated if you make a purchase after clicking on our links.
+This post may contain affiliate links.
+We may be compensated if you purchase after clicking a link.

-Aside from getting lost, a loose dog could be hit by a car, attacked, bite a human or even be stolen.
+An escaped dog is a danger to both itself and others.
+Aside from getting lost, a loose dog could be hit by a car, attacked, bite a human, or even be stolen.
 Sadly, many dog owners find out too late their garden isn’t as secure as they thought.

 The (Many) Ways a Dog Can Escape a Fence

 The easiest way to escape is through a gap or hole in the fence.
-These weaknesses need to be fixed immediately, as once your pet has found them he’s unlikely to forget.
+These weaknesses need to be fixed immediately, as once your pet has found them, they are unlikely to forget.
+But assuming your fence isn’t damaged, here are some of the most common escape methods.

 1. Brute Force